 Interviews

-3. Tell A Story
+3. Tell a Story

 Narrative

-- Introduction to client’s business
+- Introduction to the organisation

-- Problem it faced
+- The problem it faced

 How to make a Case Study video from Dream Engine on Vimeo.

-Creating Tone
+Creating tone

 4. Production Value